aberke/fingerprinting-study/instrument/README.md

 Custom software was developed to make the page where users consent to share browser attributes data.

-This only works given a specific survey set up described below and is quirky in order to work around Qualtrics quirks.
+This only works in a Qualtrics survey given a specific set up described below and is quirky in order to work around Qualtrics quirks.

-Overview:
+#### Overview:

 We use qualtrics and hack together both the [Javascript Questions API](https://api.qualtrics.com/82bd4d5c331f1-qualtrics-java-script-question-api-class) and the [Response API](https://api.qualtrics.com/354c312da7cc7-survey-responses).